Make Your Next Trip Extraordinary

 Garza Blanca Preserve Resort and Spa.
 Photo courtesy Garza Blanca

-Best-bang-for-your-buck hotel
+Best-bang-for-your-buck accommodations

 Garza Blanca Preserve Resort and Spa is a luxurious, optional all-inclusive property set in a beautiful, sandy cove overlooking Banderas Bay, with the jungle-shrouded Sierra Madre Mountains as a backdrop.
-It’s on a tranquil stretch of coast, yet also close to downtown Puerto Vallarta, where you can enjoy shopping, dining, or a walk along the seaside Malecon.
+It’s on a tranquil stretch of coast, yet also close to downtown Puerto Vallarta, where you can enjoy shopping, dining, or a walk along the seaside Malecón.
 The property’s suites and penthouse rooms are center stage for some of the most beautiful sunsets in the world.
 Zach can sometimes offer upgrades and other perks, depending on season and occupancy levels.

 Restaurants the locals love

-Dish to try
+Dishes to try

 Prime picnic spot